Ron's Story

 What can explain the inability of humans to live in peace for the common good?
 Is it ignorance and distrust of others or is it that we have killing for sport and dominance is in our DNA.
 I want to use hunting for sport as an example.
 Such hunting is justified as a means of being alone or with family and friends in the outdoors and using the prey as food.
 As a child, I started hunting doves at about age 12.
 My father liked to hunt and these were probably the closest times I had with him.
 I always enjoyed being in the outdoors but I never liked killing wounded animals and would do so as quickly as possible.
 Killing a dove by banging its head against the stock of my shotgun didn't arouse much feeling in me, but wringing the neck of a goose as it gurgled in its throat, exposed the pain that the animal was going through.
 I went on my last hunt at age 23, the day before my father died and never went hunting again.
 My point is that killing for sport means enjoying killing another living creature.
 If a person doesn't feel empathy for an animal he or she is killing, then they are unlikely to feel empathy for killing a human who is not part of their family or friends.
 Hunting for sport really illustrates the lack of empathy in humans.
 Almost universally, wild animals kill only to survive, not for sport, with animals such as sharks and African wild dogs as possible exceptions.

 I was raised Episcopalian and have gradually become an agnostic.
 Religion is difficult to discuss because so many humans require the unconditional belief in a God to justify their existence.
 Usually a religion provides moral framework and reward in an afterlife for living life in a particular way.
 Those who believe in a God often say there are no atheists in fox holes, that belief is needed to face death.
 Someday soon I will find out.
 But belief is a personal choice and as long as one's beliefs do not infringe on others' beliefs, different religions can live together.
-In today's world (2017) this is not always the case, given the examples of fringe Muslim, fundamentalist Christian, and extreme Jewish groups.
+In today's world (now 2024) this is not always the case, given the examples of fringe Muslim, fundamentalist Christian, and extreme Jewish groups.
 The most prominent today are Muslim: Al-Qaeda, ISIS, and the Taliban whose goal is to convert non-believers and kill those they cannot convert.
-But today in 2022, far-right Christians call for Civil War to replace the American Democracy with a Christian Theocracy led by Trump while far-right Jews in Israel justify the oppression of Palestonians by the belief their God has given them Palestine.
+But today far-right Christians call for Civil War to replace the American Democracy with a Christian Theocracy led by Trump while far-right Jews in Israel justify the oppression of Palestonians by the belief their God has given them Palestine.
 These groups have become cults where religion is used to justify their lack of compassion.

 As a geologist who spent his life examining the rock record, the evolution of life on Earth over the past 4 billion years is self-evident.
 There is no need to call upon a creator to explain the life present today.
 That is not to say that science has been able to satisfactorily explain the absolute origin of life in the first chemical compounds coming together to form the most primitive living cells that can reproduce.
 But once those first single-celled organisms formed, evolution occurred and there is a record of it in the rocks.
 Creationists point to "intelligent design" saying complex organs (such as eyes) could not evolve by chance.
 But evolution is guided by survival, and random gene mutations that are not beneficial are lost such that over 4 billion years on Earth, more complex organisms continue to evolve from favorable gene mutations in earlier organisms.
 On a primitive scale, evolution occurs rapidly with modern drugs causing bacteria, fungi, and protozoa to become drug resistant.
 The same process over immense time frames has given rise to complex organisms such as ourselves.
 And today we are developing the ability to modify the genes in DNA and alter future beings, a process whose outcome is unknown.
 I mention evolution not to convince others to doubt their faith but to explain why I am agnostic.
 Although I do not understand the origin of my existence, my heart feels the call of my soul and the souls of those that I have loved.
 And having a soul gives me hope there is more to our existence than evolution, that some part of us does not end with death.
 Regardless, I accept my existence and its coming end.